 How to Grieve Well

 Typically, a funeral can usher us in and or through these stages of grief.
 It is important that if we find ourselves experiencing a loss, that we can acknowledge our grief.
-Do not be afraid to ask yourself: “Am and grieving and ehat stage of grief am I in?”.
+Do not be afraid to ask yourself: “Am and grieving and if so what stage of grief do I think I’m in?”.

 By knowing what you are experiencing, you are recognizing your emotions and mental state of being.
 By knowing where we are, we can begin to change how we are.
 You may want to ask yourself instead of what stage of grief am I in; what stage of healing am I in?
 Controlling the narrative can be a good way to self-manage and facilitate personal healing.